San Jose Convention Center: History

 In its early years, the new convention center failed to meet attendance and revenue expectations.
 By 2002, many Silicon Valley businesses were choosing the much larger Moscone Center in San Francisco over the San Jose Convention Center due to the latter's limited space.
 A ballot measure to finance an expansion via a hotel tax failed to reach the required two-thirds majority to pass.
 In June 2005, Team San Jose built the South Hall, a $6.77 million, blue and white tent, adding 80000 sqft of exhibit space.

 In 2009, local hotels agreed to a hotel tax increase to fund the convention center's renovation and expansion.
 On October 10, 2013, the convention center completed the $130 million project, which added 125000 sqft on the site of the former Martin Luther King Jr. Library.
 The San José Public Library relocated its main branch to the Dr. Martin Luther King Jr. Library on the San Jose State University campus.

 In 2018, SARA put the South Hall site up for sale.
+The city purchased the plot for $47 million in order to facilitate plans to one day expand the convention center.
 During the COVID-19 pandemic, from April 2020 to July 2021, the South Hall served as an emergency homeless shelter.
 With an average capacity of 200 adults, it was the city's largest shelter.